-- o Malmesbury C of E Primary considers the needs of each child on an individual basis.
-In the first instance, all children receive high quality teaching which matches children's needs as part of the quality first teaching provided in class. - o All classes have a TA for at least half a day (all day in KS1 and half day in KS2) in order to support and scaffold learning in class, so that all children achieve the best possible outcomes for them. - All children receive teaching that supports the systematic retrieval of knowledge, scaffolded when needed, to ensure that all pupils can feel successful in their learning. - o Where additional resources (such as a specific intervention programme) are required, the class teacher will liaise with the Special Educational Needs Coordinator (SENDCo), and where appropriate the Head Teacher (if support involves allocation of staffing), to develop a personalised programme of support for your child.
-All intervention programmes are evidence based and are used to aim to narrow the gap between your child's attainment and the attainment of their peers.
+- Malmesbury C of E Primary considers the needs of each child on an individual basis.
+In the first instance, all children receive high quality teaching which matches children's needs as part of the quality first teaching provided in class. - o All classes have a TA for at least half a day (All day in KS1 and half day in KS2) in order to support and scaffold learning in class so all children get the best possible outcomes. - o All children receive teaching that supports the systematic retrieval of knowledge that has been shown to support all children's retention and retrieval of knowledge and supports learning. - Where additional resources (such as a specific intervention programme) are required, the class teacher will liaise with the Special Educational Needs Coordinator (SENDCo), and where appropriate the Head Teacher (if support involves allocation of staffing), to develop a personalised programme of support for your child.
+All intervention programmes are evidence based and are used to aim to narrow the gap between your child's attainment and the attainment of their peers. - Where appropriate (support staff)